- 1 Download Chrome for Windows 10

 - Apps shelf (or the taskbar)

 - Settings menu on bottom-right-corner (where I get a Chrome OS like “restart to update” message), and a power-down (!!) icon.

 - A nice feeling, because I love Chrome OS.

 Uninstall Chrome from Windows Windows 10

 You can easily get to the Uninstall a Program window easily by pressing the Windows key and typing Uninstall in the search box.
 Once you reach this screen, look for Google Chrome and click Uninstall against it.

 It is just the same Google Chrome browser that you download from google.com/chrome.
 The download and install went pretty smooth.
 I use Chromesync, so getting everything back, including my extensions and passwords was easy, and smooth.

 When you start downloading, Google first gives you a small file, which starts downloading the complete installer.
 A sort of download manager.
-Once download is complete, you can double click the file file to start your installation.
+Once the download is complete, you can double-click the file to start your installation.